Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Differential algebraic -theory

-A typical feature of differential cohomology is a homotopy formula in the manifold direction \cite[Eq.~(1)]{MR2608479}.
+A typical feature of differential cohomology is a homotopy formula in the manifold direction \cite[Eq.~(1)]{MR2608479}, \cite[Thm.~3.6]{Bunke:2013aa}.
 The case of differential algebraic $K$-theory is slightly more complicated since the curvature takes values in a \v{C}echification $\cL\DR_{Mf,\Z}$.
-We only state a homotopy formula for classes whose curvature belongs to the image of the inclusion $\DR_{Mf,\Z}\to \cL \DR_{Mf,\Z}$.
+We only state a homotopy formula in the arithmetic case and for classes whose curvature belongs to the image of the inclusion $\DR_{Mf,\Z}\to \cL \DR_{Mf,\Z}$.